OrvilleChomer/vbMahjongg/README.md

 # vbMahjongg
 This is the source code for an old Mahjongg Solitaire game that I wrote in Visual Basic which I provided as *freeware* which ran on Windows machines.
-I think it was even included in one of those floppy disks back in the day that contained a collection of freeware!
+I think it was even included on one of those floppy disks back in the day that contained a collection of freeware!
 That's pretty cool!
 I got a lot of nice comments from people over the years about the game.

 It was thorougly debugged, and I played many many delightful games on it myself!
 It had some limitations, for example the window size was fixed, and was for the screen resolution I was running in at the time I wrote it.
 This resolution was much lower than screen resolutions are today!
 But it was still playable!